-12 Steps to Buying a House: Free Home Buying Process Guide
+12 Steps to Buying a House

-Buying a home is likely the largest purchase you will make in your life.
-While it’s the dream of most people to own a home, the process can be daunting, particularly when it is the first home purchase.
+Buying a home is likely the largest purchase you will ever make in your life.
+While it’s the dream of most people to own a home, the process can be daunting, particularly when it involves the first home purchase.
 To help make matters easier for you, check out the steps it takes to buy a home.
-The steps below take you from thinking about a home purchase all the way to closing on your property.
+The steps below take you from thinking about a home purchase all the way to the closing on your property.

 Check Your Credit Score and Finances